damir-sijakovic/artix/php_webdev.md

     composer create-project --prefer-dist laravel/laravel blog

-If you need to run something as normal user within 'use_lampstack' enviroment (like: bin/cake from CakePHP) run it like this:
+If you need to run something as normal user within 'use_lampstack' enviroment, (like: bin/cake from CakePHP), run it like this:

     sudo -u myusername ./cake bake model users